 GitLab is also a very common repository.
 Aloa uses GitLab for some of our clients as well.
 Just as GitHub does, GitLab offers many of the same features: visible commit history, pull requests, issue tracking.

-Like GitLab, Bitbucket also offers a free tier for private repositories.
+Like GitLab and GitHub, Bitbucket also offers a free tier for private repositories.
 Aloa uses Bitbucket for a few of our Clients as well.
 Another bonus to Bitbucket is that it has a REST API to build 3rd party applications.
 You can also search for code in a dynamic and efficient manner.

 - Like GitHub, Bitbucket offers many similar features: